Skip to main content

 Skilled Nursing Facility (SNF):

-• Medicare covers up to 100 days after qualifying hospital stay
+• Medicare covers up to 100 days after a qualifying hospital stay

 Home Health: